Loading

 • International Accounting Standards Convergence

-• LIFO in Low Inflation Environment
+• LIFO in High-Inflation Environment

-• FASB Issues New Lease Standard - ASU 2016-02
+• Post-Implementation Issues - the New Lease Standard - ASU 2016-02 and ASU 2023-01

 • The GAAP Codification Overview

-• Big GAAP-Little GAAP
+• Big GAAP - Little GAAP

 • Going Concern Assessment by Management